The Reading from the Second Epistle of St. Paul to the Corinthians. (11:31-12:9)

 TEAM 1 Dinner immediately following Divine Liturgy on November 10th

 Adults $15; children 12-6yeard old $10; under 5 Free!
 Syrian Garlic Chicken, Rice, Hummous, Salad, Dessert.
 Tickets on sale today.

 On Wednesday evenings, all are invited to participate in the Fellowship of St. Catherine, an educational ministry of our parish.
 The first meeting was held last Wednesday, October 16, and the participants agreed to read the text entitled, The Winter Pascha by Fr.
 Thomas Hopko of Blessed Memory.
 In his book, Fr.
 Thomas provides brief but very informative reflections on the main spiritual themes of the season of Advent, the Nativity and Holy Theophany.
 If you are interested participating in the Fellowship, please contact Eileen Greiner @ 412-559-6648 for more information.
 The next meeting will be held in our parish hall this Wednesday, October 23 at 7:00 p.m.

 Church School Announcements

-SOYO meets the first Sunday each month at 9:30am.
+SOYO Meetings will typically be the first Sunday each month at 9:30am.